Librarika/manual/docs/cataloging.md

 # Cataloging

-Catalogin books / items in **Librarika** platform is very easy.
-We have tried our level best to keep this simplified so that our librarians can spent more time with thier daily library activities instead of being worred with complex cataloging tools.
+Cataloging books / items in **Librarika** platform is very easy.
+We have tried our level best to keep the interface simplified, so that our librarians can spent more time with daily library activities instead of being working with complex cataloging tools.

-Also our simplified cataloing interface enables novice or people with very limited experience to manage their library perfectly.
-This makes **Librarika** a suitable platform for schools, small colleges, corporate offices, personal libraries where dedicated skilled librarians are not available.
+Our simplified cataloing interface enables novice user or people with very limited experience to manage their library perfectly.
+This makes **Librarika** a suitable platform for schools, small colleges, corporate offices, personal libraries where dedicated skilled librarians are not always available.

 ## Basics